EudaLabs/computer-graphics/README.md

 # Computer-graphics
  This repo is my entire journey of learning about computer graphics using openGL graphics API.
 I ll be documentnig every project I create with openGL.
+Projects here are created using OpenGL3.3 , GLFW 3  and GLAD.

 # Sources
  - https://learnopengl.com/